Emergency Medical Services

 Emergency Medical Technician

-The EMT program is a rigorous 12-credit program consisting of five classes, each comprised of both lecture and lab components, as well as a clinical portion.
-This program can be completed over one or two consecutive semesters.
+The EMT program is a rigorous 12-credit one semester program consisting of five classes, each compromised of both lecture and lab components, as well as a clinical portion.
 You may also be required to complete service learning hours.
-Classes are currently offered at the Greeley campus only.
-Must be 18 years of age or permission of a department advisor.
+Classes are currently offered at the Greeley campus only and will be offered at the Windsor campus Spring 2016.